sulu/sulu-demo/README.md

 ## Questions?
 We have answers!

 We've got a [#Slack](https://sulu.io/community#chat) channel where you can talk directly to strategists, developers and designers.
-Just contact us under http://sulu.io/#questions.